julien-boudry/Condorcet/README.md

 ### To date

-  The Condorcet Class provides any fine features as you need to manage and computate yours polls.
+  The Condorcet Class provides any fine features as you need to manage AND computate yours polls.
 The code is efficient but do not use heuristic technics.
   You should be able to find as much functionality and flexibility than you might expect.

 #### Supported Condorcet Methods